pinga-lab/paper-moho-inversion-tesseroids/README.md

   results and figures (the `.ipynb` files in `code`).
 You can view static (not executable) versions of these notebooks through the links provided in `code/README.md`.
+* All figures in EPS format for the paper.
-* Latex source to produce the manuscript.
+* Latex source to produce the manuscript (not included in the figshare archive).
 * The estimated Moho depth model for South America, available in the file `model/south-american-moho.txt` in ASCII xyz format ([download the file](https://raw.githubusercontent.com/pinga-lab/paper-moho-inversion-tesseroids/master/model/south-american-moho.txt)).